 Domestic violence is a type of family violence that occurs between current or former intimate partners (sometimes referred to as intimate partner violence).

-Both family violence and domestic violence include behaviours such as:
+Both family violence and domestic violence include a range of behaviour types such as:

-• physical violence (for example, hitting, choking, use of weapons)
+• physical violence (for example, hitting, choking, or burning)

 • sexual violence (for example, rape, penetration by objects, unwanted touching)

-• emotional abuse, also known as psychological abuse (intimidating, humiliating)
+• emotional abuse, also known as psychological abuse (for example, intimidating, humiliating).

-Sexual violence includes sexual assault, sexual threat, sexual harassment, child sexual assault, street-based sexual harassment and image-based abuse sexual harassment (NASASV 2021).
-However, the Australian Bureau of Statistics (ABS) Personal Safety Survey (PSS) uses a narrower definition of sexual violence, including only sexual assault and sexual threat, with sexual harassment and abuse against children reported separately.
-Sexual violence in its broadest form can occur in the context of family or domestic violence, or be perpetrated by other people known to the victim or by strangers (ABS 2017a).
+Sexual violence can take many forms, including sexual assault, sexual threat, sexual harassment, child sexual abuse, and image-based abuse (NASASV 2021).
+However, the Australian Bureau of Statistics (ABS) Personal Safety Survey (PSS) uses a narrower definition of sexual violence, including only sexual assault and sexual threat, with sexual harassment and experiences of abuse in childhood reported separately (ABS 2023b).

-Other forms of violence that can occur within the context of family and domestic violence include: stalking, technology-facilitated abuse and elder abuse, with the latter occurring where there is an expectation of trust and/or where there is a power imbalance between the party responsible and the older person (Kaspiew et al. 2019).
+Other forms of violence that can occur within the context of family and domestic violence include: stalking and elder abuse, with the latter occurring where there is an expectation of trust and/or where there is a power imbalance (Kaspiew et al. 2019).

 How common is family, domestic and sexual violence?